 - Bring the eggs and milk to room temperature before making the batter.
 This will help keep the melted butter fluid when you add it.

-- Do not overmix the batter, as this can result in flat, dense, rubbery pancakes.
-I repeat, do not overmix.
+- Do not overmix the batter.
+This can result in flat, dense, rubbery pancakes.

-- After adding the batter to the pan, watch for lots of little bubbles along with a rise in the pancake.
+- After adding the batter to the pan, watch for lots of little bubbles and a rise in the pancake.
 This is a good indication that the pancake is ready to flip.

 - Keep cooked pancakes warm in a 200-degree oven on an ovenproof wire rack over a baking sheet.